Tian-Lan-At-UofT/ECE324-Project/README.md

 ./README.md: This file.

-# ./parse.py: The code we wrote to parse the radial velocity time series data files.
+# ./parse_folder.ipynb: The code we wrote to parse the radial velocity time series data files.
 (You may want to read this.)

-# ./table_parser.py: The code we wrote to parse the PS_2022.03.11_13.14.43.csv file.
+# ./parse_table.ipynb: The code we wrote to parse the PS_2022.03.11_13.14.43.csv file.
 (You may want to read this.)

+# ./main.ipynb: The code of our model, loss function and optimizer.
+(Contains the updated version of codes of the files above.)(You may want to read this.)